soumyasinghal2001/NLP-News/README.md

-Here’s a **clean, crisp, and professional README** — not over-wordy, not vague — exactly the kind that looks **mature, ML-focused, and recruiter-friendly**.
-You can paste this directly into your repo 👇

----

 # 📰 NLP-News: News Article Classification using NLP

 This project implements a **supervised Natural Language Processing (NLP) pipeline** to **classify news articles into categories based on textual content**.